esa-lab/NAMIX/README.md

  export PATH="path_to_namix_folder:$PATH"
 ```
 ### Windows
-Edit the system enveriment variables to add the NAMIX folder to PATH
+"Edit the system enveriment variables" to add the NAMIX folder to PATH

 ### If using ROAD style blueprint
 If you want to use ROAD style blueprints for the generation of base paring restraints. you need to have perl install in addtion to python, as the code for convereting the blueprint to dot-barcket format, is taken from the [ROAD](https://github.com/esa-lab/ROAD) repository.

 ## Usage
+NAMIX only works on the legacy .PDB file format not the new .cif

+To use NAMIX, data does not need to bee located in the namix folder.
+Your working dirctory in the terminal neeed to be the data folder.

 NAMIX can be called by just writting the following:

 ```bash